Metric uniformization of morphisms of Berkovich curves

 \subsubsection{The prequel}

-If $f$ is topologically tame, the situation is very simple since $N_{f,\ge 2}$ is contained in a finite graph.
-However, the sets $N_{f,p^d}$ with $p=\cha(\tilk)$ can be very large in the topologically wild case, and their structure was absolutely unclear until very recently.
+If $f$ is residually tame, the situation is very simple since $N_{f,\ge 2}$ is contained in a finite graph.
+However, the sets $N_{f,p^d}$ with $p=\cha(\tilk)$ can be very large in the residually wild case, and their structure was absolutely unclear until very recently; we refer to \cite[Introduction]{CTT} for description of partial results that were known earlier.
 The aim of this paper and its prequel \cite{CTT} was to find a reasonable combinatorial description of the sets $N_{f,\ge d}$.
 In \cite{CTT}, we studied the simplest invariant that distinguishes wild ramification -- the different.
 In particular, we showed that the different function $\delta_f\:Y\to[0,1]$ is piecewise monomial, satisfies a balancing condition at type 2 points and relates the genus of $Y$ to that of $X$.
-In addition, we showed that the different is "trivialized" by any skeleton of $f$, \cite[Theorem~6.1.9]{CTT}, and it completely controls the set $N_{f,p}$ for morphisms of degree $p$, \cite[Theorem~7.1.4]{CTT}.
+In addition, we showed that the different increases in a standard way outside of any skeleton of $f$, \cite[Theorem~6.1.9]{CTT}, and it completely controls the set $N_{f,p}$ for morphisms of degree $p$, \cite[Theorem~7.1.4]{CTT}.
 Namely, $N_{f,p}$ is a radial set with center $\Gamma_Y$ and of radius $\delta_f^{1/(p-1)}$.